Scholars

 Affiliated Scholar, Pellegrino Center for Clinical Bioethics, Georgetown University Medical Center; Non-Resident Fellow, Cognitive Technology, INSS

-Nicholas Wright is an affiliated scholar at Georgetown University, Honorary Senior Research Fellow at University College London (UCL), Consultant at Intelligent Biology, and Adjunct Fellow (Non-Resident) at Washington D.C.'s Center for Strategic and International Studies.
+Nicholas Wright is an affiliated scholar at Georgetown University, Honorary Senior Research Fellow at University College London (UCL), Consultant at Intelligent Biology, and Adjunct Fellow (Non-Resident) at Washington DC's Center for Strategic and International Studies.

 Wright uses insights from neuroscience, behaviour and technology to understand competition and conflict.

-His new book, Warhead: How the brain shapes war and war shapes the brain, published in 2025 by Pan Macmillan (UK) and St. Martin's Press (US).
+His new book, Warhead: How the brain shapes war and war shapes the brain, was published in 2025 by Pan Macmillan (UK) and St. Martin's Press (US).

-br> Wright has a medical degree from UCL, a BSc in Health Policy from Imperial College London, Membership of the Royal College of Physicians (UK), and an MSc in Neuroscience and a PhD in Neuroscience both from UCL.
+Wright has a medical degree from UCL, a BSc in Health Policy from Imperial College London, Membership of the Royal College of Physicians (UK), an MSc in Neuroscience and a PhD in Neuroscience both from UCL.

 Upcoming Events